DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 Categories use Minecraft's own [`Tag`](https://minecraft.wiki/w/Tag) system plus creative category fallback, so new items from future Minecraft versions are picked up automatically.

-Stock counts are **chunk-safe**: shops in unloaded chunks show `Stock: ?` rather than force-loading the chunk, and they're always pushed to the end of the list when sorting by stock (direction doesn't flip the unknowns).
+Stock counts are **chunk-safe** and **cached in the database**, so shops in unloaded chunks show a known (possibly slightly stale) number rather than forcing a chunk load.
+The cache is refreshed on every sale, on chunk-load verification, on owner restocks (`InventoryCloseEvent`), and on the periodic integrity sweep. `?` appears only for shops that have never been verified yet — after a few sales or one sweep cycle, the cache is accurate for every shop.
+When sorting by stock, any remaining unknowns are pushed to the end of the list regardless of direction.

 ### Result lore